apache/predictionio/docs/manual/source/recommendation/dase.html.md

 ### Data Preparator

-In MyRecommendation/src/main/scala/***Preparator.scala***, the `prepare` method of class `Preparator` takes `TrainingData` as its input, and performs any necessary feature selection and data processing tasks.
+In MyRecommendation/src/main/scala/***Preparator.scala***, the `prepare` method of class `Preparator` takes `TrainingData` as its input and performs any necessary feature selection and data processing tasks.
 At the end, it returns `PreparedData` which should contain the data *Algorithm* needs.
 For MLlib ALS, it is `RDD[Rating]`.